-NOCAC Head Start/Early Head Start will operate the Home-Base option as outlined in the Head Start Program Performance Standards.
+NOCAC Head Start/Home Based will operate the Home-Based option as outlined in the Head Start Program Performance Standards.

-- NOCAC Head Start/Early Head Start will plan home visits jointly with parents and reflect the critical role of parents in the early learning and development of their children.
+- NOCAC Head Start/Home Based will plan home visits jointly with parents and reflect the critical role of parents in the early learning and development of their children.
 The home visitor is able to effectively communicate with the parent, directly or through an interpreter by;

 - Providing opportunities for the parent to facilitate the agreed upon education activity with their child.
 The home visitor will offer support by providing verbal or hands-on modeling.

 - Home visitors will utilize an interpreter when necessary.
-(Refer to the Dual Language Policy)
+(Dual Language Learners Policy & Procedure)

 - The NOCAC Home visitor will suggest educational activities to the parents that support the child’s current development by using: